Gaius-Augustus/pygustus/README.md

 If AUGUSTUS was built from source and no installation was done (so the command `augustus` is not executable), then the path to the executable can be set as described in the [configuration](#configuration) section.

+For Pygustus Python version 3.6 or higher is required.

 ## Installation
 Currently Pygustus is in alpha development status.
 For testing purposes an early version is published on TestPyPI.
 This can be installed as follows.
 At the moment Pygustus is not recommended for productive use.
 A release on PyPi will follow soon.
 ~~~
 pip install -i https://test.pypi.org/simple/ pygustus
 ~~~
 ### Building Pygustus from source
+As an alternative to installing Pygustus from PyPi, Pygustus can also be built from source as follows.
 After cloning the repository from GitHub,
 ~~~
 git clone git@github.com:Gaius-Augustus/pygustus.git
 ~~~